TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/_index.md

 aliases: "/getting-started/migrating-from-networks"
 ---

-This guide documents the process of migrating end devices to {{% tts %}} in bulk, without the need for devices to initiate a rejoin.
+This guide documents the process of migrating end devices and gateways to {{% tts %}}.

 <!--more-->